Priest Draw Rock Climbing

 A handful of walls and roofs, such as Killer Wall, Pottery Wall, White Wall and Puzzle Box, are just a minutes walk from the parking area.
 Anorexic, Monster and Mars roofs have the longest walks...about 15-20 minutes.

 Climbers are by far the biggest user group here now, and so keeping Priest Draw beautiful is largely our responsibility.

 Head towards The Pit, pass the pullout, take next right follow road for about 3.5 miles take right turn onto dirt road and park at preist draw sign (300 yds)

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Priest Draw:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Priest Draw:

 Featured Route For Priest Draw

 Sep 11, 2007

 Is there a guidebook for this area that does any justice?